 Create beautiful decoupage boxes using your favorite floral scrapbook paper!
 A fun craft to make for your home and office or as a gift for someone special!

 Hello crafty friends!
-Today I have another flower-themed craft for you!
-I am in love with these handy DIY Floral Decoupage Boxes!
+Today I have another flower-themed craft for you.
+I am in love with these handy DIY Floral Decoupage Boxes.
 When I visited a local scrapbook store, I found these beautiful floral papers by Graphic 45.
-I picked up three paper not really knowing what I would do with them until I found these fun unfinished boxes in Target’s craft section.
+I picked up three papers not really knowing what I would do with them until I found these fun unfinished boxes in Target’s craft section.

 DIY Floral Decoupage Boxes